exercism/ruby/README.md

 ```
 Next, you need to [configure the remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [synchronize](https://help.github.com/articles/syncing-a-fork/) it.

-Make sure you have synced up local master branch and upstream master branch.
+Make sure you have synced up local main branch and upstream main branch.
-Since this will keep local master branch up-to-date with the upstream repository.
+Since this will keep local main branch up-to-date with the upstream repository.
 Thereby, you will able to get the latest commits.